mwu-tow/MongoDB/README.md

 * `drop :: None` — drops the collection, including all associated indexes.
 * `name :: Text` — fetches the name of the collection.
 * `insertOne document :: JSON -> None` — inserts given document into the dollcetion.
-* `updateOne selector updates :: JSON -> JSON -> JSON` — executes a query looking for a document matching the `selector` — if found, performs update described by `updates`.
+* `updateOne selector updates :: JSON -> JSON -> UpdateResult` — executes a query looking for a document matching the `selector` — if found, performs update described by `updates`.
 Please refer to [MongoDB documentation](https://docs.mongodb.com/master/reference/command/update/?_ga=2.267346574.1022409252.1529405873-838949899.1529405873) for more information on update descriptor syntax.
+Returns object with two numbers — count of matched documents and count of modified documents.
+* `updateMany selector updates :: JSON -> JSON -> UpdateResult` — executes a query looking for all documents matching the `selector` — if found, performs update described by `updates`.
+Please refer to [MongoDB documentation](https://docs.mongodb.com/master/reference/command/update/?_ga=2.267346574.1022409252.1529405873-838949899.1529405873) for more information on update descriptor syntax.
+Returns object with two numbers — count of matched documents and count of modified documents.
 * `find query :: JSON -> Cursor` — queries the collection and returns cursor allowing iteration over matching documents.
 See the `Cursor` class documentation.
 * `findAll query :: JSON -> [JSON]` — retrieves all documents in the collection matching to `query`.
 * `findOne query :: JSON -> Maybe JSON` — returns any document from the collection that matches `query` or `Nothing` if there is none.